nickhodge/BoxKite.Twitter/README.md

 * Solution is Visual Studio 2013 Update 2, but code should work and build in VS2012

 ##Where you can help out
-* Reworking the API to make sense for more developers than me
+* Modeling the API to make sense for more developers than me
+* Additional points for Reactive hook up
 * Ensuring this works on non-Microsoft .NET platforms
 * Documentation, of course